deepin-community/libaec/README.md

 ...
 ```

+See [libaec.h](include/libaec.h) for a detailed description of all
+relevant structure members and constants.

 `block_size` can vary from 8 to 64 samples.
 Smaller blocks allow the
 compression to adapt more rapidly to changing source
 statistics.
 Larger blocks create less overhead but can be less